nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 [fx4]: <tutorials/javaFxTutorialPart4.md>

 # Usage
-* For detailed instructions on the usage of Duke 2.0, please refer to the Developers' Guide:
+* For detailed instructions on advanced usage and development of Duke 2.0, please refer to the Developers' Guide:
 * <<Developers' Guide>>

 # Feedback, Bug Reports